-We use the Edexcel iGCSE course for Spanish and Italian, the Edexcel GCSE course for French and the Edexcel iGCSE German, with 25% assessment weightings per skill.
+We use the Edexcel IGCSE course for Spanish and German, and the Edexcel GCSE course for French, with 25% assessment weightings per skill.
 All examinations will be terminal with pupils entered at either foundation or higher level for all papers.
 Levels will be decided after regular assessments and it is anticipated that the majority of candidates will sit the higher papers.
-Please note that Italian A Level is not currently offered.